 The model incorporates key epidemiological characteristics of the disease, demographic information for Austin, local vaccination estimates, and local mobility data from anonymized cell phone traces.
-It uses daily COVID-19 hospitalization data to estimate the changing transmission rate and prevalence of disease.
-The framework can be readily applied to provide pandemic situational awareness and short-term healthcare projections in other cities around the US.
+It uses daily COVID-19 hospitalization data to estimate the changing transmission rate and prevalence of the disease.

-In this report, we use COVID-19 hospitalization data for Austin from March 13, 2020 to July 13, 2021 to estimate the state of the pandemic in mid-summer of 2021 and project hospitalizations up to October, 2021.
+In this report, we use COVID-19 hospitalization data for Austin from March 13, 2020 to July 28, 2021 to estimate the state of the pandemic in the summer of 2021 and project hospitalizations through November of 2021.
 We consider the combined impact of the following factors:

-- the emergence of the Delta variant (B.1.617.2), which has estimated to be more highly transmissible previously circulating variants [1,2] - the continued rollout of SARS-CoV-2 vaccines [3] - various levels of facemask usage [4] - the start of the 2021-2022 school year transmission, potential healthcare surges, and the impact of facemask guidelines in Austin.
+- The emergence of the Delta variant (B.1.617.2), which is estimated to be more highly transmissible and more severe compared to previously circulating variants [1,2]. - The ongoing rollout of SARS-CoV-2 vaccines [3]. - The start of the 2021-2022 school year. - Various levels of social distancing and facemask usage across Austin and within schools [4]

 The projections are based on multiple assumptions about the age-specific severity of COVID-19 and the role of asymptomatic infections in the transmission of the virus.
-The graphs below do not present the full range of uncertainty for the city of Austin.
-Rather, they are intended to provide basic insight into the changing risks of COVID-19
+The graphs below do not present the full range of uncertainty for the city of Austin, but are intended to provide basic insight into the changing risks of COVID-19 transmission, potential healthcare surges, and the impact of facemask and other mitigation guidelines in Austin.